You don't need to be a huge influencer to launch a profitable summit and I'm excited to share some proof of that with you today!

 One of the final things I want to cover in this recap is some of the lessons I learned (or re-learned) this round.
 I’d love for you to take these things and keep them in mind when hosting your summit.
 That way, you don’t have to learn them yourself!

-Also, just like my last big summit before my April one, a speaker backed out.
+Also, just like my last big summit, a speaker backed out.
 Again, this was something I knew could happen, and I was prepared for it.
 I was able to move my presentation for the event to the newly opened time, and it wasn’t a problem.

 As much as I don’t want these things to happen, they do.
-You need to be fully prepared for speakers to be late or even back out entirely.
-Use my tips to know what to do when it happens.
+Be fully prepared for speakers to be late or even back out entirely.

-Just like collecting presentation materials, I have a solid process for getting speakers materials to share on social media about the summit.
-There’s swipe copy for all kinds of social media platforms, pre-written emails, and graphics in every size and color you could want.
+Just like collecting presentation material, I have a solid process for getting speakers to share about the summit.

 Now to the information you want to know, right?
 Below are the results of this year’s summit!

 With anything in business, there will be some costs involved.
-Check out that info below!
+Here's where I invested in my summit: